 The talking subsided.
 Everyone was anxiously waiting for the answer.
 Only Vic was seen chewing on an apple, displaying an expression that said the game was already his.
-Cyndi was somewhere to their left, displaying a confidence smile as well.
+Cyndi was somewhere to their left, displaying a confident smile as well.

 Another set of murmurs were heard with some references to whether they had made it or not.
 The host waited for the crowd to simmer down once more.